The perfect tasty game day appetizer! These Crispy Philly Cheesesteak Wonton Cups are like a cheesesteak eggroll but made bite-sized in cup form!

 Philly Cheesesteak Wonton Cup Appetizer

-- Add oil to a skillet followed by your onions.
-Saute for 10-15 minutes over medium heat until they begin to caramelize.
-Set aside in medium bowl.
+- Next, add 2 tablespoons of oil to a skillet followed by the minced onions.
+Saute for 5-10 minutes over medium heat until they begin to caramelize.
+Set aside in a bowl.

-- Put back in the oven on the bottom rack until cheese is melted.
+- Put back in the oven on the bottom rack for another 3-5 minutes or until cheese is melted.